RobertRR/discord-summary/README.md

 ## 🌟 Features

 * **Smart Summaries:** Grouped by user with clean, underlined headers and bullet points.
+* **👑 The Moggboard:** A competitive dominance hierarchy.
+The AI analyzes arguments (`!arguments`), declares a winner, and ranks users based on their win/loss ratio and custom RPG-style classes (Immortal, Divine, etc.).
+* **Argument Solver:** Read the chat history, find out who was arguing and pick a winner.
 * **API Key Rotation:** Automatically cycles through multiple Gemini API keys to maximize free-tier quotas.
 * **Model Fallback:** Automatically tries higher-tier models (3.1 Pro) before falling back to faster, lighter models.
 * **Self-Updating:** Admin-only `!update` command pulls the latest code from GitHub and restarts the container instantly.